kwobny/Old-Robotics-Repo/README.md

 Alongside a shift origin command, maybe have a shift robot position command for calibration

+A potential system would be a function to change the position of the robot in relation ot the origin, and a function to change the robot's orientation.

+Consider having a separate class for reading robot position that is similar to ellapsed time, in the way that you can reset it without affecting other instances of distance readers.

 Decide whether sync distance will execute every number of ticks traveled or on every sync motor command.

 The two scenarios to test are: the robot always changing linTrans component with no rotation, and the robot going in a direction while turning.